 Table of Contents

 Who This Guide Is For

-The Ultimate Guide to Kambô: A Seeker’s Companion was created for everyone who is interested in kambô.
-This could be anyone from the complete psychedelic novice to the experienced kambô facilitator.
+The Ultimate Guide to Kambô: A Seeker’s Companion was written for anyone who is interested in learning more about kambô.

 How To Use This Guide

 - Kambô 101.
 This first section provides crucial background information about kambô and its history, ensuring that you, the seeker, have the cultural and scientific context necessary to fully grasp its applications.